KDE/documentation-develop-kde-org/HIG/source/patterns/content/settings.rst

 Implementation
 --------------

--  For a desktop app, put your settings page inside a dialog window and do not allow it to have a vertical or horizontal scrollbar because all of the content will not fit.
+-  For a desktop app, put your settings page inside a dialog window and don't allow it to have a vertical or horizontal scrollbar because all of the content will not fit.
 Instead, separate your controls into more groups and make use of :doc:`tabbed views </components/navigation/tab>`.
 This does not apply to scrollbars within inline tables and grid views, which are